skywind3000/atom-shell-commands/README.md

 # atom-shell-commands package

 Customize shell commands for atom.
 Similar to 'Run Commands' in NotePad++, 'User Tool' in EditPlus/UltraEdit, 'External Tool' in GEdit and 'Shell Commands' in TextMate.
-Based on [https://github.com/DPISA/atom-user-commands](https://github.com/DPISA/atom-user-commands "atom-user-commands"),

 Preface
 -------